comp423-23f/csxl-final-team-d6/docs/friendship-system-design-doc-spec.md

  - `created_at`: A timestamp that records when a friend request was made
  - `from_model` and `to_model`: Methods that allows this class to work with the Pydantic model

  This class establishes relationships with the `UserEntity` for both the sender and receiver.
 This, in turn, allows the `FriendRequest` instance to directly access associated user data.

+2. Friendship Entity

+Another database can be found in `/backend/entities/friendship_entity.py`.
+This file is also a  SQLAlchemy ORM entity that extends `EntityBase` and maps to a table named `friendships` in the database.

+The key attributes of this database include:
+ - `user_id` and `friend_id`: Foreign keys that references the user's id for creating a friendship
+ - `from_model` and `to_model`: Methods that allows this class to work with the Pydantic model

-## 3. At least one technical and one user experience design choice your team weighed the trade-offs with justification for the decision (we chose X over Y, because…)
+## 3. At least one technical and one user experience design choice your team weighed the trade-offs with justification for the decision

 ### Technical Design Choice